tomMoulard/default_files/README.md

 # default_files
-Scaffolding for files in differents languages
+Scaffolding for files in different languages